Image response, harmonic of the IF, direct

 Here is a nice article on various types of

 power measurement instruments and their uses.
-The calorie wattmeter,
+It appeared in a

-in-line meters, and slotted line are covered.
-Suggestions for selecting the proper
+reflectometer, in-line meters, and slotted line are covered at a high level,

-instrument for measurement and operation is touched upon.
-Although the article was
+proper instrument for measurement and operation are touched upon.
+Although the

-written in 1963, many of these instruments - or close descendants of them - are
+article was written in 1963, many of these instruments - or close descendants of

 Guerrilla RF, a leading provider of high performance